 <a> tags.
-To give those links their semantic meaning and add special handling, such as opening a mentioned profile within your app instead of as a web page, metadata is included with the status, which can be matched to a particular tag.
+Custom emojis remain in their plain text shortcode form.
+To give those entities their semantic meaning and add special handling, such as opening a mentioned profile within your app instead of as a web page, metadata is included with the Status, which can be matched to a particular tag.

 The spans with the

 invisible class can be hidden.
 The middle span is intended to remain visible.
-It may have no class if the URL is not very long, otherwise it will have an
+It may have no class if the URL is not very long; otherwise, it will have an

 ellipsis class.
 No ellipsis (

-…) character is inserted in the markup, instead, you are expected to insert it yourself if you need it in your app.
+…) character is inserted in the markup; instead, you are expected to insert it yourself if you need it in your app.

 Clients must do their own text filtering based on filters returned from the API.
 The server will apply

-Last updated October 5, 2018 · Improve this page
+Last updated December 7, 2023 · Improve this page